 Our philosophy to teaching Sport at Berkhamsted Pre-Prep is based on fostering an enjoyment of sports and physical activity in each child that will lead to a healthy lifestyle and continued participation in sports, throughout their time at our school and beyond into their adult life.

-Sport encourages a resilient, motivated and adventurous spirit and when these qualities are practiced through sports field, we see this mentality reflected in the classroom.
+Sport encourages a resilient, motivated and adventurous spirit and when these qualities are practised on the sports field, we see this mentality reflected in the classroom.

 Our approach to teaching physical education is centered around the ABC approach, teaching the children the basics of agility, balance and coordination.
 We aim to give our pupils the foundations of physical literacy and development using specialist PE teaching which begins in our Stepping Stones Nursery class.